vaughnteegarden/slate/source/includes/_changelog.md

 ### Changed

 - Instancing the SDK via `RezolveSDK.getInstance` used to take an enum to specify environment.
 This is now takes a string.  `RezolveSDK.getInstance(String API_KEY, String ENVIRONMENT)`.
-For the Sandbox, ENVIRONMENT should equal `https://sandbox-api-tw.rzlvtest.co` in IOS, and `https://sandbox-api-tw.rzlvtest.co/api` in Android.
+For the Sandbox, ENVIRONMENT should equal `sandbox-api-tw.rzlvtest.co` in IOS, and `https://sandbox-api-tw.rzlvtest.co/api` in Android.
 Changed in many code samples.
 - Updated all sequence diagrams for v2 authentication, using JWT.
 - Added new SDK download process.
 - Product Scan, Instant Buy Flow -